5 Dangerous Ideas for Designers

 Victor Papanek, Design for the Real World

-All designers should think of themselves as Ambassadors of good ideas, recognizing that good ideas can come from anywhere, from people with and without design training, and we should be welcoming to them.
+All designers should think of themselves as ambassadors of good ideas, recognizing that good ideas can come from anywhere, from people with and without design training, and we should be welcoming to them.
+If they are going to learn about design it’s only going to happen if we teach them.
+There is no one else.
 Think of the word ambassador: how often is this how people would describe you when you’re the only designer in the room?

 2. You have no power